aojea/sloppy-netparser/README.md

 rejecting leading zeros in IP addresses.

-There is a security CVE associated https://github.com/sickcodes/security/blob/master/advisories/SICK-2021-016.md since this parser misalignment can be exploited by malicious actors.
+There is a security CVE associated https://github.com/sickcodes/security/blob/master/advisories/SICK-2021-016.md because leading zeros can cause parser misalignment between golang and other implementations, and this be exploited by malicious actors.

 Basically the problem is that Golang interprets leading zeros as decimal:

 10.008.011.012 = 10.8.11.12

-However, there other tools that interpret leading zeros as octal, per example, ping or iptables:
+However, other implementations interpret leading zeros as octal, per example, ping or iptables:

 ```sh
 $ iptables -A INPUT -d 10.008.011.012 -m comment --comment test-ip-zeros -j ACCEPT